t3kt/raytk/docs/_reference/operators/material/skyLightContrib.md

   - label: Direction
     name: Dir
     summary: The direction from which the "light" comes from.
+  - label: Use Color
+    name: Usecolor
+    summary: Whether to produce color or just a brightness value.
   status: beta
   summary: A material element that acts as a basic pseudo directional light.